wright-group/WrightTools/docs/collection.rst

 Collection
 ----------

-Collection objects are containers like folders in a file system.
+Collection objects are containers, like folders in a file system.
 They can contain any mixture of collections and data objects.
-The contents of a collection can be accessed in a variety of convinient ways with WrightTools.
+The contents of a collection can be accessed in a variety of convenient ways with WrightTools.
 As an example, let's create a simple wt5 file now.

 .. code-block:: python